layeh/google-apps-radius/README.md

 # google-apps-radius

 This is a RADIUS server that authenticates against a Google Apps domain.
+It was developed for use with [pfSense](https://www.pfsense.org/)'s captive portal.

 ## Installing